Welcome

 August 14, 2008

-good thing I never aspired much toward a steady schedule of meaningless work.
-I get neither steady
+thing I never aspired much toward a steady schedule of meaningless work.
+I get neither steady nor

-group that have scored a soundtrack for a Buster Keaton silent film.
-It's a little bit jazz, little bit rock,
+that have scored a soundtrack for a Buster Keaton silent film.
+It's a little bit jazz, little bit rock, whole lotta

 July 18, 2008